-The National Threat Analysis is a comprehensive assessment, which identifies the existing and potential specific threats or risk factors to national security.
+The National Security Threat Analysis is a comprehensive assessment, which identifies the existing and potential specific threats or risk factors to national security.
 Analysis is prepared by the Constitution Protection Bureau in cooperation with the Latvian State Security Service and the Military Intelligence and Security Service, coordinated by the Council of State Security Institutions.
 It is examined by the Cabinet of Ministers and the National Security Council.

-The Concept of National Security is prepared based on the National Threat Analysis.
-This document determines the basic strategic principles and priorities for the prevention of military threats to the State.
-The last Concept of National security was approved on September 26, 2019.
+The National Security Concept is prepared based on the National Security Threat Analysis.
+This document determines the basic strategic principles and priorities for the prevention of threat to national security.
+The last National Security Concept was approved on September 26, 2019.